John Bolton: Kosovo

+Western Sahara

+In July 2025, Bolton suggested that Algeria offer Donald Trump a gift so that he would abandon American recognition of Moroccan sovereignty over annexed Western Sahara.

 Israel

 Bolton is known for his strong support for Israel.
 Bolton opposes the two-state solution of creating an independent Palestinian state alongside the existing state of Israel.
 Bolton supported moving the U.S. embassy in Israel to Jerusalem in accordance with the Jerusalem Embassy Act, and he testified in front of Congress in 2017 on the matter.
 In 2010, Bolton co-founded the Friends of Israel Initiative with 12 other international figures.

 Bolton supports what he calls the "Three State Solution" in order to determine the political status of Gaza and the West Bank.
 Under Bolton's Three State Solution, Israel would annex settlements it has built in the West Bank since the conclusion of the Six-Days War in 1967, Egypt would annex and administer the Gaza Strip, and Jordan would annex and administer the remaining portion of the West Bank not annexed by Israel.
 Bolton's Three State proposal would not result in the creation of an independent Palestinian state.

+Bolton opposed the 2023 Gaza war ceasefire.
+In December 2023, he proposed resettling Palestinians from Gaza.
+In April 2024, Bolton said that the Gaza war "is an Iranian war against Israel, fought through terrorist proxies", and the only way to end the suffering of the people of Gaza "is to eliminate Hamas, which is the cause of the suffering."